 The main drawback of an electric mower is power and longevity—you won’t be able to mow a larger yard on a single charge.
-Electric mowers are limited to about one hour of use, which is enough to mow about 1 acre.
-Obstacles such as thick grass, inclines, and flower beds require more effort and drain the battery faster.
+Electric mowers are limited to about 1 hour of use, which is enough to mow about 1 acre.
+Maneuvering around obstacles such as thick grass, inclines, and flower beds requires more effort and drains the battery faster.
 For thicker lawns, you may not get the same quality cut as you would with a gas-powered mower.

 Cutting width refers to the width of the lawn mower’s cutting area.
-The wider the cutting width, the less time it will take you to mow your lawn.
-A deck with a mowing area of 30 to 40 inches can adequately handle lawns up to a half-acre.
-Yards that are a half-acre to 2 acres need a mowing deck of 42 to 48 inches, while large lawns of 3 acres or more require decks of 50 inches or wider.
-Avoid getting a mower that’s too big for your lawn—a 50-inch wide mower on a yard under a half-acre, for example, can be cumbersome to maneuver.
+The wider the cutting width, the less time it will take to mow the lawn.
+A deck with a mowing area of 30 to 40 inches can adequately handle lawns up to a half acre.
+Yards that are 0.5 to 2 acres need a mowing deck of 42 to 48 inches, while large lawns of 3 acres or more require decks of 50 inches or wider.
+Avoid getting a mower that’s too big for your lawn—a 50-inch-wide mower on a yard under a half acre, for example, can be cumbersome to maneuver.

 The amount of horsepower you need depends on the width of the cutting deck.
-For lawn mowers with up to a 42-inch cutting deck, look for at least a 14-horsepower engine to adequately power the deck and the drive wheels.
-For a 42- to 46-inch cutting deck, a 14 to16 horsepower engine will be ideal.
-Mowers with a 46-inch to 54-inch cutting deck require an 18 to 24 horsepower engine.
+For lawn mowers with up to a 42-inch cutting deck, look for at least a 14-hp engine to adequately power the deck and the drive wheels.
+For a 42- to 46-inch cutting deck, a 14- to 16-hp engine will be ideal.
+Mowers with a 46-inch to 54-inch cutting deck require an 18- to 24-hp engine.

 Fuel Tank Capacity

 Fuel tank capacity is an important factor to consider, as you don’t want to have to stop multiple times to refill the tank while mowing your lawn.
-The average riding lawn mower holds about two gallons of gas, while larger mowers carry three to four gallons of gas.
+The average riding lawn mower holds about 2 gallons of gas, while larger mowers carry 3 to 4 gallons of gas.

 Single vs. Twin Engines